The Pacific Northwest Tree Octopus

 Tree Octopuses In The Media

 Tree octopuses have inspired activists, writers, artists, and researchers across generations.
 Some speak out specifically on the plight of the Pacific Northwest Tree Octopus and their kin.
-Some incorporate fictionalized versions of tree octopuses into their works -- either as friends or as enemies.
+Some incorporate fictionalized versions of tree octopuses, or other arboreal cephalopods, into their works -- either as friends or as enemies.
 Others have simply reported on tree octopuses for the edification of the public.
-Here are some noteworthy examples of tree octopuses in the media.
+Below is a list of tree octopuses appearing in the media.

 If you know of any other appearances, old or new, of tree octopuses in books, film, art, etc., email me.

 "Confessor" (2010), a near-future, post-collapse story by Elizabeth Bear from the audiobook collection METAtropolis: CASCADIA, follows an investigation into the murder of a geneticist that leads to a smuggling ring on Mt.
 Rainier selling genetically engineered counterfeit tree-octopuses to unsuspecting international buyers.
-(Review)
+(Review.)
+Also published as text in Bear's collection Shoggoths in Bloom (2013).

 Spooky Washington: Tales of Hauntings, Strange Happenings, and Other Local Lore (2010), a book of folklore stories by S. E. Schlosser, includes one about a mischievous tree-octopus that steals chickens, with illustration.
 (Review)